 The Just Transition Fund is guided by a deep belief in the power and wisdom of communities to solve their own problems.
 Often, communities need financial assistance to implement and advocate for the solutions that work for them.
 We believe that frontline communities—those most affected—need the most assistance.
-Our programs prioritize support for community-based organizations that are firmly rooted in the priority places in which we work and that embrace the goals of the Fund.
+Our grantmaking programs prioritize support for community-based organizations that are firmly rooted in the priority places in which we work and that embrace the goals of the Fund.

 Initially focused on the federal POWER program, an effort to help communities negatively impacted by the changing coal economy, the Fund’s capacity-building grants helped communities enhance the competitiveness of Appalachian Regional Commission (ARC) POWER applications.
-In 2019, the Fund will continue to provide capacity building grants for both ARC POWER grants and Assitance to Coal Communities (ACC) grants from U.S. Economic Development Administration (EDA).
+In 2019, the Fund will continue to provide grants for both ARC POWER grants and Assistance to Coal Communities (ACC) grants from the U.S. Economic Development Administration (EDA).
 Groups may apply for grants to assist with these applications during any JTF grantmaking cycle.